ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ### 1.2 Find closest public Relay nodes (e.g. through Kademlia)

 *B* now knows that nodes outside its local network cannot dial it.
-Well, they "can not dial it **directly**".
+Well, they "cannot dial it **directly**".
 Though they could do so **indirectly** through some public relay node.
 We will go into what *indirect* dialing looks like in the next step.

 For now let's find a couple of public nodes in our peer-to-peer network that can serve as relay nodes.
 This step is not defined by libp2p, as it heavily depends on the peer-to-peer network.
 In the case of [IPFS](https://ipfs.io/) each public nodes in the IPFS network serves as a [relay](https://docs.ipfs.io/concepts/glossary/#relay) node. *B* would either do a lookup on the [Kademlia DHT](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) for the closest peers to its own [Peer ID](https://docs.ipfs.io/concepts/glossary/#peer-id), or just choose a subset of the public nodes it is already connected to.
 (Just a note: Latency matters in the choice of one's public relay node, though that is for another blog post.)